 The race for the perfect recruit is on.
-As companies in the technology industry struggle to find the perfect combination of skills and characteristics in their ideal employee, the recruitment experience is growing more complex than ever.
+As companies in the technology industry struggle to find the perfect combination of skills and characteristics in their ideal employee, the recruitment process is growing more complex than ever.

 It’s not an employer’s market anymore.

 Tech specialists have their pick of countless new job opportunities today, which means they have the luxury of being able to choose the right work environment, the ideal title, and the best perks.

 In a world where candidates reject up to 50% of all job offers, it’s time for businesses to start thinking about how they can refine the hiring process, and improve their chances of attracting the perfect employee.
 Since the best way to improve is to learn from past mistakes, we’re going to look at 5 of the top reasons why your ideal applicant might say “no thanks” to your career opportunity.